amuthanarulraj/findairports/README.md

 ##Environment Setup

 To run the app, mongodb server should be running and db url should be updated on both `app.js` and `./scripts/load_airports.js`.
-All airport data can be loaded using below command.
+All airports data can be loaded using below command.
 ```
 npm install
 npm load_data